-Nordic Mentor Network for Entrepreneurship (NOME) is the first elite pan-Nordic mentor network connecting the best life science and industrial biotech entrepreneurs with hand-picked internationally renowned mentors.
+Nordic Mentor Network for Entrepreneurship (NOME) is the first elite pan-Nordic mentor network connecting the best life science, digital health, and industrial biotech entrepreneurs with hand-picked internationally renowned mentors.

 The Nordics are among the most innovative countries in the world but are less effective in translating the innovation into new companies with scaling potential, compared to other leading life science regions.
 The NOME mentoring model fills a gap in the ecosystem and will continue to facilitate long-term mentorship.
 Each company gets to be mentored by three to four mentors with complementary backgrounds, with the goal of growing the company towards internationally renowned commercial successes.

-NOME links the best industrial biotech, medtech, synthetic biology, and e-health startups in the Nordics with some of the most successful and experienced investors, serial entrepreneurs, and high-profile life science executives to assist the next generation of innovators to flourish and succeed.
+NOME links the best life sciences, industrial biotechnology, medtech, synthetic biology, and e-health startups in the Nordics with some of the most successful and experienced investors, serial entrepreneurs, and high-profile life science executives to assist the next generation of innovators to flourish and succeed.
 The program is run all year round.

 All the sessions (during the pandemics) are taken online.
 We still hope for a face-to-face Annual Gala, which takes place at the end of the fall and is usually organized in one of the Nordic countries on rotation.